Completion and Graduation

 A grade of NR (Not Recorded) is posted on your transcript when your instructor has not assigned a final grade.
 To change a grade of NR, you should follow up with the instructor or, if the instructor is not available, with the department chair.

-All withdrawals have no effect on your GPA, but do negatively impact Satisfactory Academic Progress (SAP) for financial aid eligibility.
+All “WS” or “W” grades have no effect on your GPA, but do negatively impact Satisfactory Academic Progress (SAP) for financial aid eligibility.
 Military Service withdrawals are recorded as “WM.”
-If you simply stop attending a class without withdrawing, you may receive a grade of “F.” It is your responsibility to ensure that your drops are processed and recorded.
+If you simply stop attending a class without withdrawing, you will receive a grade of “F.” It is your responsibility to ensure that your drops are processed and recorded.

 While other exams are given at the discretion of the instructor, a written comprehensive final examination is given at the end of each semester for each course at a scheduled time.
 The Final Exam Schedule changes with each term and differs from normal class meeting dates and times.
 See the Final Exam Schedule in the Schedule of Classes in the left hand navigation bar.